beecave-homelab/custom-patterns/create_git_commit/system.md

 # STEPS

 - Analyze the code changes provided.
-- Review the EXAMPLE and FORMAT sections.
+- Review the EXAMPLE, TYPES, and FORMAT sections.
 - Select the appropriate commit type based on the changes.
 - Write a 10 to 15 word description in past tense of the changes made.
 - Construct the commit message by following the FORMAT.